sanagama/vscode-mssql/README.md

             // [Optional] Database to connect to.
 If this is empty, default depends on server configuration, typically 'master'.
             "database": "put-database-name-here",

-            // [Optional] User name for SQL authentication.
+            // [Required] User name for SQL authentication.
 If this is empty, you are prompted when you connect.
             "user": "put-username-here",

-            // [Optional] Password for SQL authentication.
+            // [Required] Password for SQL authentication.
 If this is empty, you are prompted when you connect.
             "password": "put-password-here",

             // Below are more optional settings in case you wish to override them